Jane C. Wright: Professional career

 In 1955 she accepted a research appointment at the New York University Bellevue Medical Center, as Associate Professor of Surgical Research and Director of Cancer Research.
 In addition to research and clinical work, Wright was professionally active.
 In 1964, she was the only woman among seven physicians who helped to found the American Society of Clinical Oncology, and in 1971, she was the first woman elected president of the New York Cancer Society.
 Wright was appointed associate dean and head of the Cancer Chemotherapy Department at New York Medical College in 1967, apparently the highest-ranked African American physician at a prominent medical college at the time, and certainly the highest-ranked African American woman physician.
 She was appointed to the National Cancer Advisory Board (also known as the National Cancer Advisory Council) by US President Lyndon Johnson, serving from 1966 to 1970. and the President's Commission on Heart Disease, Cancer, and Stroke (1964–65).
 Wright was also internationally active, leading delegations of oncologists to China and the Soviet Union, and countries in Africa and Eastern Europe.
 She worked in Ghana in 1957 and in Kenya in 1961, treating cancer patients.
 From 1973 to 1984 she served as vice president of the African Research and Medical Foundation.

 During her career, Cooke also collaborated with cell biologist and physiologist Jewel Plummer Cobb, another noted African American female scientist.
 Wright was the recipient of many awards, including an honorary Doctor of Medical Sciences degree from the Women's Medical College of Pennsylvania.
 Wright retired in 1985 and was appointed emerita professor at New York Medical College in 1987.
+Wright opened the world of evidence based chemotherapy and showed how it was actually effective in helping treat cancer.
 In describing her pioneering research in chemotherapy, she told reporter Fern Eckman, "There's lots of fun in exploring the unknown.
 There's no greater thrill than in having an experiment turn out in such a way that you make a positive contribution."